Jean Quan: Initiatives

-Within her first six months in office, Mayor Quan met with more than 3,000 residents in eight town hall meetings.
+Within her first six months in office, Quan met with more than 3,000 residents in eight town hall meetings.
 The resulting priorities reportedly developed by residents at these sessions were to help focus the city's and community's agenda.

 Her election as Oakland's first female mayor, and the first Chinese-American female mayor of a major U.S. city, resulted in high visibility nationally and internationally.
 Quan capitalized on this visibility by traveling to and meeting with potential trade and business partners for the City and Port of Oakland.